This year is already bursting with classic-in-the-making debut albums, and we're still only nine months through 2018. Here are 20 of the best.

 Whether it’s Kali Uchis blurring the linguistic lines between English and Spanish, The Magic Gang bringing back barbershop sing-alongs, or Soccer Mommy combining some of the fiercest songwriting talent about with a strange, off-kilter handle on wit, the one thing all these debuts have in common is unpredictability.

-As the year reaches the half way point, here are some of the very best debut albums leading the way in 2018.
+As the year reaches its close, here are some of the very best debut albums leading the way in 2018.

 Taking its name from an incredible tame television show - which largely consists of baby-faced choirs singing angelic hallelujahs in churches around the country - Shame’s debut album stands in stark contrast.
 Ferocious, snarling, sarky and charged with a dark strain of wit, it’s a rare gift of a first record, setting the South London band strides ahead of their peers.